zitadel/zitadel/docs/docs/concepts/features/console.md

 6. **Customization and Branding:** The console allows organizations to customize the branding and appearance of their ZITADEL instance.
 This includes uploading custom logos, selecting color schemes, and applying other visual customizations to align the interface with the organization's branding guidelines.

 7. **Manager Assignment:** Administrators can assign ZITADEL [managers](/docs/concepts/structure/managers) who have elevated privileges for managing resources within the organization.
-This allows for delegation of administrative tasks while maintaining proper oversight and control.
+This allows for the delegation of administrative tasks while maintaining proper oversight and control.

 Overall, the ZITADEL console serves as a comprehensive tool for administrators to configure, manage, and monitor identity and access management within their organization, providing the necessary controls to ensure security, compliance, and efficient administration of resources.